 Skip to main content

-In 1989, Factoria Square mall in Bellevue, Washington was in its prime—buzzing with shoppers and anchored by a lineup that perfectly captured the late-1980s suburban retail boom.
+In 1989, Factoria Square in Bellevue, Washington was in its prime—buzzing with shoppers and anchored by a lineup that perfectly captured the late-1980s suburban retail boom.
 A newly unearthed mall directory from that year offers a nostalgic glimpse into a center that had just expanded in 1988, bringing new life and national brands to the Eastside.

 Factoria Square mall directory cover — 1989